Personal protective equipment (PPE) and COVID-19

 Quantitative fit testing, which involves ambient particle counting or controlled negative pressure measurements, should be used as an alternative to test the adequacy of the respirator.

-A fit test must be carried out prior to first wearing a new model of FFP3 masks, whenever there is a change to the type or model or whenever there is a change in circumstances of the wearer that could alter the fit of the mask e.g. weight loss or gain or substantial dental work.
+Where national Infection Prevention and Control Guidance and/or local risk assessments indicate that FFP3 or FFP2 levels of protection are required, a fit test must be carried out prior to first wearing a new model of FFP3 or FFP2 mask.
+Fit tests must also be carried out whenever there is a change to the type or model or whenever there is a change in circumstances of the wearer that could alter the fit of the mask e.g. weight loss or gain or substantial dental work.

 Fit testing must be carried out by a competent person as described by the Health and Safety Executive (HSE).

-In addition to a fit test, a fit check must be carried out by the user every time a FFP3 mask is put on.
+In addition to a fit test, a fit check must be carried out by the user every time an FFP3 or FFP2 mask is put on.
 The HSE has guidance on this including an instructional video.
+The HSE’s guidance also requires a fit test report/certificate to be made available to the employee to include the date, method and make and model of mask they have been fit tested for.

 The user must be trained on how to carry out a fit check.
 A fit check is not a substitute for a fit test.
 On 24 April the Chief Nursing Officer (CNO) and the National Medical Director for England wrote to all Trusts stressing that fit checks are not a substitute for fit testing.